juitnow/juit-capacitor-updater/README.md

 This function is also asynchronous and will return a promise to a `boolean` indicating `true` when the path has been persisted.

+This function will also prune the updates directory from all previous, unused updates, preserving only the _current_ update.